bhagatpardeepkr/Monitoring_Tools/Copy.md

-Implementation of the Three-Strike Rule for JIRA Tickets Starting Tomorrow
+Subject: Immediate Implementation of the Three-Strike Process for JIRA Tickets

-Dear [Manager's Name],
+Dear Team,

-I hope this message finds you well.
+I hope this email finds you all in good health and high spirits.

-As discussed in today's DSU meeting, Gaurav confirmed that we have received approval from Stephen to implement the three-strike rule.
-Therefore, starting from tomorrow, we will begin applying this rule to our JIRA ticket handling process.
+Effective immediately, we are implementing the three-strike rule for managing our JIRA tickets.
+This decision was finalized in our recent DSU meeting, following approval from leadership.

-Below is the detailed process:
+Here’s a brief overview of the three-strike process:

-[Include detailed process here]
+[Insert detailed process here]

-Thank you and looking forward to a smooth implementation.
+It is essential for everyone to familiarize themselves with this new procedure and start following it from today.
+Should you have any questions or require further clarification, please do not hesitate to reach out.

+Thank you for your attention to this matter and for your continued cooperation.

+Best regards,

+[Your Name] [Your J